ajndkr/pr-pulse/README.md

-# uv-boilerplate
+# pr-weekly

-template repository for new uv projects with boilerplate code.
+generate weekly reports of all code changes in a github repository

 ## usage